jharwell/jharwell.github.io/content/project/garage-shelves/index.md

 - Sanding OSB is more difficult than plywood to sand, because a some of the little bits of wood come off and get stuck in the orbital sander.

+## Finishing

+- When possible, sand and finish everything BEFORE assembly.
+For many projects, doing it after assembly is required, esp. if there is no way to do a "dry fit" which can be easily undone before final assembly.
+But for this project, instead of permanently assembling and THEN staining, it would have been much easier to stain then assemble.
+For additional sanding/cutting/etc that I had to do, I could have done touch-ups as needed.